 Where to next?
-With an incredible range of destinations on offer worldwide, Nexus Holidays are guaranteed to help you tick a few things off your bucket list the next time you travel.
+This list is guaranteed to help you tick a few things off your bucket list the next time you travel.
 Here, seven sights to add to your ‘must dos’.

 1. Mount Fuji

 Unlike so many of the loftiest mountains hidden among the world’s ranges, the tallest mountain of Japan rises proudly and distinctly just 100 kilometres from Tokyo and can even be seen from there on clear days.

 The perfect cone of Mount Fuji is such a well loved and visible symbol of Japan, that visiting the mountain itself holds great cultural significance and feels like quite an honour.

 The foothills surrounding the volcanic mountain are particularly popular for their breathtaking scenery, trout-filled creeks and crystal-clear spring water – a real treat to taste.